Travel

 Reimbursement – Money paid to compensate travelers for money spent while traveling on official business.

 Reimbursement request – The general term for requesting payment for travel expenses.
-In Concur, travelers add their expenses to a report.
-Travelers who cannot use Concur use form FI 51.
+In Concur, the state’s travel software, travelers add their expenses to a report.
+Travelers who can’t use Concur use form FI 51: Travel reimbursement request.

 Traveler – Any person traveling on official state business for an agency or political subdivision.
 This definition includes employees, non-employees, board members, elected officials, vendors, volunteers, grant recipients, and award beneficiaries.